karanyeole/Hand-Gesture-Recognition-System/README.md

 3. Click the **Start** button to begin the hand gesture recognition system.

-4. Use the Chrome extension to test the system with YouTube or other supported services.

 ## Development/Deployment

 1. **Model Training**: The model was trained manually by converting all image data into arrays and using a neural network for classification.
 The custom dataset consists of 10,000 images representing five gesture classes.